 Redragon S101 Wired

-The mouse is their best selling mouse that has a lot of adjustability and is overall a great mouse.
-It comes with five programmable buttons that you can set up using their software, and you can save those setups in the built-in memory (up to 5 profiles).
-Inside is a sensor that goes up to 3200DPI, but that’s not the best thing.
-The best thing is that you have eight weights that you can have in or out of the mouse, which allows you to get the weight, as well as the weight distribution, just right.
+The mouse has a lot of adjustability and is overall a great mouse.
+It comes with five programmable buttons that you can set up using their software, and you can save those setups in the built-in memory (up to 5profiles).
+Inside is a sensor that goes up to 3200DPI, but that’s not the best part.
+You have eight weights that you can have in or out of the mouse, which allows you to get the weight, as well as the weight distribution, just right.
 It’s a great mouse all around.

-The K552 keyboard is Redragon’s best selling keyboard, and it’s a great pick for a budget mechanical keyboard.
+The K552 keyboard is Redragon’s is a great pick for a budget mechanical keyboard.
 It comes with switches that are equivalent to Cherry Blues, which means you’ll get that tactile, clicky feedback.
 It’s a great feeling.
 The keyboard has full N-key rollover on all the 87 keys.
 Yes, this is not a full-size keyboard, but a tenkeyless one.
 It’s also made of metal and plastic, so it’s built like a tank and it’s going to last you a good while.

 The mouse you get is a very versatile one.
 The sensor goes up to 3200DPI, which is quite a bit, and is very accurate.
 Tracking is precise and you’ll enjoy using it for FPS games.
 There are five programmable buttons, and you use software to set them up.
 The software also allows you to save up to five profiles, so you can change settings on the fly.
 Inside are eight weights that allow you to get the weight just perfect and have a mouse that’s comfortable for you.
 The backlight is also great, and you get a braided cable that’s going to last quite a bit.